andrewtavis/wikirec/README.md

  ['Harry Potter and the Cursed Child', 0.5019619677408425], ['Fantastic Beasts and Where to Find Them', 0.48860861798783956]]

- Note: The Prisoner of Azkaban is lost due to the prevalence of 'black'
+ Note: The Prisoner of Azkaban is lower due to the prevalence of 'black'

 The Hobbit recommendations:
  [['The History of The Hobbit', 0.6968314428704283],